 Pour the batter into the baking dish or casserole dish and bake for 60 minutes or until the top starts to turn golden brown.

 Remove the casserole from the oven and let it cool for 15 minutes.
-Enjoy!
+Enjoy warm or at room temperature.

-This gluten-free corn casserole is a simple side dish that the whole family will love.
+This dairy-free and gluten-free corn casserole is a simple side dish that the whole family will love.
+The best part is that it’s fancy enough for Thanksgiving dinner but easy enough for a busy weeknight.
+It has a perfect balance of flavors.

 • Be sure to read the labels on the creamed corn and cornmeal to make sure that they are dairy-free and gluten-free.